-6. The stakeholders in the Az ISA have been meeting regularly since 1997 to negotiate the terms of the Protocols Manual, which establishes the requirements, rules and procedures that the to be followed by Transmission Providers (ATPs@) and Scheduling Coordinators (ASCs@)(including those SCs that are chosen by retail load(ASCs@), including those SCs that schedule power exercising their market rights, called ACompetitive@SCs, and those SCs serving that portion of retail load that does not choose a Competitive SC, known as AStandard Offer@SCs) must follow.transactions for retail customers purchasing commodity electricity from the competitive marketplace, (ACompetitive SCs") and those SCs scheduling power transactions for bundled retail loads under standard offer rates, (AStandard Offer SCs").
-Upon implementation of the Protocols Manual, there are expected to be fourfive participating TPs: Arizona Electric Power Cooperative, Inc. (AAEPCO@), APS, Citizens Utilities Company (ACitizens@), SRP, and TEP.
+6. The stakeholders in the Az ISA have been meeting regularly since 1997 to negotiate the terms of the Protocols Manual, which establishes the requirements, rules and procedures to be followed by Transmission Providers ("TPs") and Scheduling Coordinators ("SCs"), including those SCs that schedule power transactions for retail customers purchasing commodity electricity from the competitive marketplace, ("Competitive SCs") and those SCs scheduling power transactions for bundled retail loads under standard offer rates ("Standard Offer SCs").
+Upon implementation of the Protocols Manual, there are expected to be four participating TPs: Arizona Electric Power Cooperative, Inc. ("AEPCO"), APS, Citizens Utilities Company ("Citizens"), and TEP.
 The number of Competitive SCs that will participate in the retail market is unknown at this time.
-To date, there has been limited Competitive SC participation in the individual open access retail markets within the APS, SRP and TEP distribution service territories.
-It is hoped that the implementation of the statewide Az ISA retail access program will encourage more Competitive SCs to participate.
+To date, there has been limited Competitive SC participation in the individual open access retail markets within the APS and TEP distribution service territories.
+It is hoped that implementation of the statewide Az ISA retail access program will encourage more Competitive SCs to participate.

 7. As noted previously, on April 7, 2000, the Az ISA Board conditionally accepted the Protocols Manual.
 Once the Az ISA implements the Protocols Manual, each of the TPs will continue to operate its transmission system as it is operated today.
 However, each TP will now be providing retail transmission services pursuant to the terms and conditions of the Protocols Manual, as well as their own OATTs and other tariffs.
-As discussed more fully below, during the initial phase of Az ISA implementation of the Protocols Manual, the Az ISA will be performing perform limited oversight of PM activities, limited monitoring of the operations of the Interconnected Transmission System and provide dispute resolution services.
-In addition, the individual TPs will immediately implement, under the directionoversight of the Az ISA, certain other Protocols Manual features (most notably, a temporary transmission capacity and energy imbalance mechanism), in an effort to Ajump start@retail competition.
+As discussed more fully below, during the initial phase of Az ISA implementation of the Protocols Manual, the Az ISA will perform limited oversight of PM activities, limited monitoring of the operations of the Interconnected Transmission System and provide dispute resolution services.
+In addition, the individual TPs will immediately implement, under the oversight of the Az ISA, certain other Protocols Manual features (most notably, a temporary transmission capacity and energy imbalance mechanism), in an effort to "jump start" retail competition.

-8. Under most circumstances, the Protocols Manual imposes identical requirements on both TPs and Control Area Operators (ACAOs@).
+8. Under most circumstances, the Protocols Manual imposes identical requirements on both TPs and Control Area Operators ("CAOs").
 However, in a few instances the Protocols Manual establishes requirements that apply to either a TP or a CAO, but not both.
 This distinction must be maintained because two TPs, AEPCO and Citizens, are not considered CAOs.
 AEPCO fulfills some of the functions typically provided by a CAO, but for purposes of the Protocols Manual, it is deemed a TP only because in the area that it serves, most CAO functions are provided by the Western Area Power Administration.
 Nor does Citizens operate a control area.
-While Citizens does operate the 69 kV transmission system within its service territory, transmission service into Citizens= service area is provided exclusively by the Western Area Power Administration.
+While Citizens does operate the 69 kV transmission system within its service territory, transmission service into Citizens' service area is provided exclusively by the Western Area Power Administration.
 Thus, for purposes of implementing retail competition in Arizona, Citizens is considered a TP.

-9. Before turning to specifics, I want to emphasize that the FERC, in its review of the Protocols Manual, should keep in mind that the Protocols Manual as a whole is a carefully crafted package that reflects significant compromises by a wide variety of stakeholdergroups., including the interests of public power entities that are not subject to the jurisdiction of either the FERC or the ACC.groups.
+9. Before turning to specifics, I want to emphasize that the FERC, in its review of the Protocols Manual, should keep in mind that the Protocols Manual as a whole is a carefully crafted package that reflects significant compromises by a wide variety of stakeholder groups.

 Each of the limited deviations from the pro forma OATT is a necessary ingredient of the overall compromise.
-This compromise package, developed with the active assistance of the ACC staff, represents a reasonable plan to stimulate retail competition in Arizona and will in no way impede, and may facilitate the eventual transition to the Regional Transmission RTOOrganization ("RTO") format envisioned by FERC in Order No. 2000.
+This compromise package, developed with the active assistance of the ACC staff, represents a reasonable plan to stimulate retail competition in Arizona and will in no way impede, and may facilitate the eventual transition to the Regional Transmission Organization ("RTO") format envisioned by FERC in Order No. 2000.